openitu/STL/doc/g191_Annex_A.md

 Associated header file: `enh32.h`, `stl.h`

-Basic operators in this clause are useful for FFT and scaling functions where the result of a 32\*16 or 32\*32 arithmetic operation is rounded, and saturated to 32-bit value.
+Basic operators in this clause are useful for fast Fourier transform (FFT) and scaling functions where the result of a 32\*16 or 32\*32 arithmetic operation is rounded, and saturated to a 32-bit value.
 There is no accumulation of products in these functions.
-In functions that accumulate products, you should use base operators in clause A.1.
+In functions that accumulate products, you should use basic operators in Section n.5.

 Variable definitions: